 Find below some of my science highlights.
-For those willing to take the risk, you can dive into the full published list on the NASA ADS.
+For those willing to take the risk, you can dive into the full published list on the Science Explorer.

 General relativistic magneto-hydrodynamic simulation of the plasma flow around a dilaton black hole, post-processed using general relativistic radiative transfer calculations.